kuzcography/discord-bot-sandbox/README.md

 Where to find guild id token (server token):
 ![image](https://github.com/user-attachments/assets/23ccb697-200a-425b-89ae-9f6315d7d41b)
-Where to find discord bot token :
+Where to find bot token :
 ![image](https://github.com/user-attachments/assets/07790626-8a9d-4a6d-9213-34075d4e334e)

 How to run a mini-project: